 You'll also benefit from the close relationship between the University of Dundee and Dundee Contemporary Arts Centre (DCA), which includes a cinema and runs a programme of screenings, talks and events related to our masters courses.
 There are also a range of annual activities and events at the University of Dundee which will be of great interest to students enrolled on the course, such as seminars and workshops by professional writers and artists, and visiting scholars.

-During your time on the course you are invited to contribute to our postgraduate conference and to get involved in our postgraduate community.
+During your time with us you are invited to contribute to our postgraduate conference and to get involved in our postgraduate community.

 Study an individual module